 Dr. Johnson was born in Caldwell, ID in 1942.
 He is an alumnus of Washington State University (B.S., 1964) and the University of Washington School of Medicine (M.D., 1969).
 His first career was in internal medicine (residency Beth Israel Hospital, Boston, 1969-71, Chief Resident 1972-3) and in cardiology (fellowship in cardiovascular diseases, Massachusetts General Hospital, Boston, 1971-74); he practiced the latter at the Massachusetts General Hospital, Boston for a decade and then in Walla Walla, WA for nearly two decades, retiring in 2001.
 During his career in cardiology he published scientific articles and book chapters and edited a popular textbook in the field.
 In Walla Walla he was co-director of the Intensive Care Unit at St. Mary Medical Center, serving with his partner in practice, Dr. Ralph Richard Rampton; and he was an active member of the committee for acute trauma care at that hospital.

-In collaboration with Thomas Alderson Davis, PhD, Associate Professor of Philosophy, Whitman College, Dr. Johnson has co-authored a book about the relationship of mental , catatonia in particular, to concepts of self and identity; this work will be released by Cambridge Scholar Publishers in summer 2019, entitled Story by Story: Who I Am, What I Suffer.
-Dr. Johnson's book of short poems (the Inconclusive Rule) came out in March 2018 (Xlibris Press) and a modern epic poem, The Laughing Heart—Revised, was published (Xlibris Press) April 2019.
+In collaboration with Thomas Alderson Davis, PhD, Associate Professor of Philosophy, Whitman College, Dr. Johnson has co-authored a book about the relationships of illness, beginning with catatonia, to concepts of self and identity: Story by Story: Who I Am, What I Suffer.